trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 ```

 Note that because we don't have velocities for the boundary particles the fluid particles pressure acceleration also does not depend directly on the pressure forces of the boundary particles.
-But the pressure forces of the fluid particle$ itself and the neighboring fluid particles$depend on the pressure values of all their neighboring particles, which can also be boundary particles.
-Because of that the pressure value of$ depends indirectly on the pressure values of the neighboring boundary particles
+But the pressure forces of the fluid particles itself and the neighboring fluid particles depend on the pressure values of all their neighboring particles, which can also be boundary particles.
+Because of that the pressure value of depends indirectly on the pressure values of the neighboring boundary particles

 ```math
 \mathbb{F}_i^p(t) = -m_i \sum_j \left( \frac{p_i(t)}{\rho_i^2(t)} + \frac{p_j(t)}{\rho_j^2(t)} \right) \nabla W_{ij}(t) -m_i \sum_b \left( \frac{p_i(t)}{\rho_i^2(t)} + \frac{p_b(t)}{\rho_j^2(t)} \right) \nabla W_{ib}(t)